-Similarly, for wave-7 episodes, Fig. 8 (b) confirms our finding that nudging the upper-level atmosphere alone reduces the bias in surface temperature dramatically.
-Therefore, the total bias (B_tot) in t2m can be explained to a large extent by B_atm, and again the land contribution to the total bias is insignificant (Fig. 8(b)).
-Specifically, with the aid of a Taylor Diagram (Fig. 6 (b) & Fig. 6 (d)), there is a clear improvement when nudging the atmosphere (AFSI) as compared to the control run AISI and the prescribed soil moisture run AISF.
+Similarly, for wave-7 episodes, Fig. 8b confirms our finding that nudging the upper-level atmosphere alone reduces the bias in surface temperature dramatically.
+Therefore, the total bias (B_tot) in t2m can be explained to a large extent by B_atm, and again the land contribution to the total bias is insignificant (Fig. 8b).
+Specifically, with the aid of a Taylor diagram (Fig. 6b and d), there is a clear improvement when nudging the atmosphere (AFSI) as compared to the control run AISI and the prescribed soil moisture run AISF.
 The t2m bias still remains substantial when prescribing the soil moisture.
-The actual n.s.d and RMSE values for v250 in AFSI are 1.0 and 0.10, compared to 0.8 and 0.55 for AISI respectively.
-Fig. 6 also exhibits that CESM and MIROC have similar characteristics, with substantial biases of t2m and mslp that are effectively removed by upper-level atmospheric nudging.
+The actual n.s.d. and RMSE values for v250 in AFSI are 1.0 and 0.10, compared to 0.8 and 0.55 for AISI, respectively.
+Figure 6 also exhibits that CESM and MIROC have similar characteristics, with substantial biases of t2m and mslp that are effectively removed by upper-level atmospheric nudging.
 Still in EC-Earth, for t2m, n.s.d. improves from 0.62 to 1.1 and mslp from 0.74 to 1.0.
 Thus, by nudging the upper-level atmosphere the surface variables get the correct magnitude.
-Fig. 6(c) also shows that the spatial pattern correlation improves for prcp from 0.39 for the free running AISI run to 0.80 in the AFSI run.
-Another interesting observation obtained from comparing wave-5 and wave-7 Taylor Diagrams is that the models are more clustered for all variables for wave-7 compared to wave-5.
+Figure 6c also shows that the spatial pattern correlation improves for prcp from 0.39 for the free-running AISI run to 0.80 in the AFSI run.
+Another interesting observation obtained from comparing wave-5 and wave-7 Taylor diagrams is that the models are more clustered for all variables for wave 7 compared to wave 5.